TwoRavens/raven-metadata-service/dev_notes/api_preprocess.md

 ## R Preprocess

-(1/16/2018 - Use python for now, this output for this is a bit older)
+(1/16/2018 - Use python for now, the output for this is a bit older)

 For the R preprocessing, the steps are similar to python (above).
 The first step has a different url but steps 2 through 4 are the same